Chaoticka/crackerjacks/Adding-your-own-ciphers.md

 ```

 The next function will be the defParams() function.
 Only use this
-function if your decoder has to return paraemters.
+function if your decoder has to return parameters.
 Most of the time, it
 will not.

 The final function is `getTarget()`.